 There are obviously many questions that need to be asked about yourself, and your business.
 Not every marketing strategy is suitable for every business, and adopting every marketing strategy will be so overwhelming – trust me when I say, you will burn out!

 It’s undeniable that today, social media is a no brainer – you have to be on there.
 Because let’s be real, if you’re not, do you even exist?
 Social media isn’t only good for getting your brand out there, it’s the perfect platform for you to network!
 Don’t forget to think outside the box here, it isn’t just all about Instagram.
 Check out Pinterest, TikTok, Facebook groups, the number if social platforms are almost endless!

-To get you started in marketing, we’ve put together a guide with examples to push you in the right direction.
+To get you started in marketing, we’ve put together some tips with examples to push you in the right direction.